seankane-msft/advent-of-code/README.md

 # advent-of-code
 Source for the Advent of Code 2021

-I'm using both Go and Rust, mostly Go first then trying to reimplement in Rust as I try and pick up the language.
+I'm using both Go and Rust, most likely trying Rust first to help learn the language.
 I'm also going to include notes about improvements.
 I'm using the bash `time` functionality to time the solutions for my own curiosity.

 ## Day 1
 | Method | Language | Real | User | Sys |